Professor and Associate Director

-- Zuanetti, B., D. J. Luscher, K. Ramos, C. A. Bolme, and V. Prakash, 2020.
+- Zuanetti, B., D. J. Luscher, K. Ramos, C. A. Bolme, and V. Prakash, 2021.
 Dynamic flow stress of pure polycrystalline aluminum: Pressure-shear plate impact experiments and extension of dislocation-based modeling to large plastic strains.”
-Journal of the Mechanics and Physics of Solids (in press).
+Journal of the Mechanics and Physics of Solids.
+Vol. 146, 104185, pp. 1 – 30.

 - Zuanetti, B., T. Wang, and V. Prakash, 2019.
 Plate impact investigation of the dynamic response of commercial tungsten carbide under shock-induced compression and combined compression-and-Shear loading.”
 International Journal of Impact Engineering.
 Vol. 131, 200-208.